Leroy Chang: Early life and education

-After moving to Taiwan, Chang studied electrical engineering at National Taiwan University, graduating in 1957.
-He obtained his master's degree in 1961 at the University of South Carolina.
-His doctorate (PhD) in solid-state electronics and electrical engineering was awarded by Stanford University in 1963.
+Chang studied electrical engineering at National Taiwan University, graduating with a B.S. in 1957.
+He emigrated to the United States in 1961 to continue his studies, receiving his Ph.D. in Electrical Engineering from Stanford University in 1963.

-Industry, research and academia
+Career and research

-Between 1963 and 1992, with the exception of a sabbatical year, Chang worked at IBM's Thomas J. Watson Research Center, New York, USA.
-He held the position of researcher for some 12 years (1963 to 1968; 1969 to 1975), with a sabbatical year as Associate Professor at the Department of Electrical Engineering at the Massachusetts Institute of Technology (1968-9).
-On his return to IBM research, he spent 9 years as manager of its Molecular Beam Epitaxy section (1975 to 1984).
-This was followed by 7 years as manager of the Quantum Structure section (1985 to 1992).
+Between 1963 and 1992, Chang worked at IBM's Thomas J. Watson Research Center in New York.
+He held the position of researcher for some twelve years (1963–1968; 1969–1975), with a sabbatical year as Associate Professor in the Department of Electrical Engineering at the Massachusetts Institute of Technology (1968–1969).
+On his return to IBM research, he spent nine years as manager of its Molecular Beam Epitaxy section (1975–1984).
+This was followed by seven years as manager of the Quantum Structure section (1985–1992).
 His research included semiconductor physics, low-dimensional electron systems, and nanostructures.
 In the 1970s, he pioneered development of quantum well and superlattice structure (SLS) techniques.

 One of the key results from Chang's work in this period was using molecular beam epitaxy to grow superlattice structures in semiconductors.
-This research was described in a 1973 paper in Journal of Vacuum Science and Technology that was cited multiple times over the following years.
-Eleven years later, in 1984, this pioneering research paper was featured as a Citation Classic by ISI, an organisation that tracks and measures impact factor and citation frequency and volume for journals and individual research papers.
+This research was described in a 1973 paper in the Journal of Vacuum Science and Technology that was cited multiple times over the following years.
+Eleven years later, in 1984, this pioneering research paper was featured as a Citation Classic by the ISI, an organization that tracks and measures impact factor and citation frequency and volume for journals and individual research papers.
 Commentary for this retrospective article was provided by Chang.
-The impact of the research carried out in the 1970s by Chang and his colleagues, including Nobel Prize-winning Leo Esaki and Ray Tsu, was highlighted by IBM researchers Theis and Coufal in 2004:
+The impact of the research carried out in the 1970s by Chang and his colleagues, including Nobel Prize-winning Leo Esaki and Raphael Tsu, was highlighted by IBM researchers Theis and Coufal in 2004:

 Leo Esaki, Ray Tsu, and Leroy Chang began to envision and investigate designed quantum structures — which are based on interfaces between lattice-matched compound semiconductors — early in the 1970s.
 Ever since, the study of electronic systems of minute dimensions has ranked among the most exciting areas of condensed-matter physics.